ibm-cloud-docs/RegistryImages/ibm-backup-restore/index-ibm-backup-restore.md

 ## How it works
 {: #backup_restore_how_it_works}

 With the `ibmcloud-backup-restore` image, you can create a one-time or scheduled backup for app data that is stored in a persistent volume (PV) in your cluster or restore app data to a PV.
 To back up and restore data, you deploy a pod from the `ibmcloud-backup-restore` image.
-Then, you mount the PVC that binds the PV that you want to backup or the PV that you want to use for restoring your data to your pod.
+Then, you mount the PVC that binds the PV that you want to back up or the PV that you want to use for restoring your data to your pod.

 **Where does my data go?
 How do I access it?**